anthonyzutter/Skins-Prices-Tracker-in-Excel/README.md

 ### Now you just have to copy the name in the URL like shown below and paste it to the excel, always run the script before opening the excel file
 ![Url Img](imgs/url.png)

-### If you want to change the currency, game or file name you can change it at the bottom of the code
+### If you want to change the currency, game or file name you can change them in the beginning  of the code
 ![Url Img](imgs/change.png)

 [Link](https://steam-community-market.readthedocs.io/en/latest/pages/enums.html#esteamcurrency) of Suported Currencys and games